-An analysis of the supply and demand sides of the nuclear terrorist threat suggests two major conclusions.
-First, limiting and preferably stopping any further proliferation of nuclear weapons and the technology to produce nuclear material is and will remain an important goal.
+important goal.
 At present, this goal hinges largely on Iran - if Tehran does pursue and develop nuclear weapons, this could be the catalyst for a wave of proliferation in the Middle East.
-Yet stopping Iran from becoming a nuclear weapon state, while certainly desirable, may not be feasible through diplomacy, economic sanctions, or military action.
+As one analyst notes, "The real danger is that Iran's nuclearization would help create a region in which four or five nations are nuclear-armed, instead of just one (Israel)."
+Yet stopping Iran from becoming a nuclear weapon state, while certainly desirable, may not be feasible through diplomacy, economic sanctions, or even military action.
 The United States must, therefore, work to develop a comprehensive strategy to prevent further proliferation in the region if and when Iran does become a full-fledged nuclear power.
-Second, because there is a very strong probability that any credible plot to conduct a nuclear terrorist attack will originate with al Qaeda's central leadership, a critical component of a broader strategy to prevent such an attack will involve measures directed at weakening al Qaeda's leaders and eliminating - or at the very least restricting - their sanctuary in Pakistan.
+Second, because there is a very strong probability that any credible plot to conduct a nuclear terrorist attack will originate with al Qaeda's central leadership, a critical component of a broader strategy to prevent such an attack will involve continued efforts to weaken al Qaeda's leaders and eliminate - or at the very least restrict - their sanctuary in Pakistan.